Nelson00011/Vase4/README.md

 `main image`

 ## Description:
-Outline for general FULLSTACK DEVELOPMENT PROJECTs.
+ChatGPT and Generative AI educational Guide.
 Basic application for fun practice and Vase building.
 The Expression *One Vase A day will teach you more than spending hours trying to perfectly make one vase.*

 ## Technology Stack
 - **Frontend/Client:** React.js, HTML5, CSS, framework, etc.